 Berlin, Lucia.
 A Manual for Cleaning Women.
 Farrar, Straus and Giroux, New York, 2015 (stories all published previously here selected posthumously) F;11/20.

 This is a big collection (43 stories) of mostly linked and mostly autobiographical tales written by a sort of female Hemingway.
 Berlin lived a raucous life, at times wealthy at times destitute, much of it alcoholic, in Alaska, Albuquerque, El Paso, Mexico, Santiago, Oakland.
-She’d been married three times by the age of 34, and started writing in her 20s but published most of her stories in the 1980s, when she was fiftyish.
+She’d been married three times by the age of 34, and started writing in her 20s but published most of her stories when she was fiftyish.
 The stories are harsh, rub-your-nose-in-it slices of life that are straightout stated, never straying into affected simplicity.
 Lovely things and terrible things just happen.

 The first story, Angel’s Laundromat, had my reverse-snobbery antenna vibrating: encounters with “a tall old Indian in faded Levi’s and a fine Zuni belt.”
 The next three stories deal with narrator’s swashbuckling dentist grandfather, a young girl’s non-conformism in a Catholic school, the titular cleaning woman taking buses.
 I wasn’t impressed.

 But then came My Jockey, one of the shortest.
-An emergency room nurse carries an injured semicomatose jockey to the x-ray and her emotions were exactly what the professional emergency room worker experiences.
+An emergency room nurse carries an injured semicomatose jockey to the x-ray and her emotions were exactly what I’ve watched professional emergency room people experiencing.
 Routine routine routine, and then BOOM motherhood, astounding admiration, sex flying by, appreciation of perfection breaking through the perfunctory job, without that job and the poker face it requires changing in the least.

 Point of View I think is the only one where the narrator is a writer.
 We are told